 Active proctoring is essential during the administration of the assessment.
-Test Administrators must be attentive and remain in the room during the entire active testing unit.
+Test Administrators must remain attentive and in the room during the entire testing unit.
 They must circulate throughout the room during the test.

 Note: Consider room configuration when determining the student-to-Test Administrator ratio.
-Test Administrators must be able to actively monitor the space within the testing environment.
+Test Administrators must actively monitor the space within the testing environment.
 Schools should make special considerations for large testing environments and for testing environments with complicated configurations.

-Auditory/Signed Presentation with Scripts: Using the printed secure material received from the vendor, a trained Test Administrator signs or reads math and science tests to a student who is unable to decode text (refer to 6.0 Administrative Considerations, Accessibility Features, and Accommodations for more information).
-Test Administrators should be provided to students on an individual basis.
+Auditory/Signed Presentation with Scripts: Using the secure script material received from the vendor, a trained Test Administrator signs or reads math, science, and social studies tests to a student who is unable to decode text (refer to 6.0 Administrative Considerations, Accessibility Features, and Accommodations for more information).
+It is strongly recommended that Test Administrators using presentation scripts are provided to students on an individual basis (i.e., 1:1 administration).
 It is inappropriate to provide auditory/signer scripts to groups of students that would not allow an individual student the option of asking a reader/signer to slow down or repeat text.
 Contact the CDE Assessment Division with questions.